Oshanotter/test/README.md

 ## Installation

 There are three different ways that you can install this project:
-[Method 1.](#method-1) Download the .app file (simple. runs slower than other methods)
+1. [Method 1:](#method-1) Download the .app file (simple. runs slower than other methods)
-2. Download the .app file and supporting directories (simple. runs normal speed)
+2. [Method 2:](#method-2) Download the .app file and supporting directories (simple. runs normal speed)
-3. Download all files in this repository and run with Python (more difficult. runs normal speed)
+3. [Method 3:](#method-3) Download all files in this repository and run with Python (more difficult. runs normal speed)

 ### Method 1

+This method is simple to setup, but it runs a little slower than the other methods.
+First head over to the [Releases Page](../../releases/latest) and download the SFT_onefile.zip file.
+Then you can simply extract it and place the app wherever you want on your machine to run it.

+### Method 2

+### Method 3

 ## Usage